Gerstenhaber bracket on the Hochschild cohomology via an arbitrary resolution: Example of an application

 We use here the results of \cite{Gen1,Gen2}.
 In particular, we use the formulas for some products in $\HH^*(A)$ and the description of some coboundaries.
 Alternatively, one can use the formula $f\smile g=(f\ot g)S\eta_L$ and Lemmas \ref{zero} and \ref{zeroad} to compute products in $\HH^*(A)$.
 Note also that in each of the formulas above we assume that all the elements included in the formula lie in $\XX$.
 For example, if $v$ appears in some equality, then this equality holds for $\charr\kk=2$, but doesn't have to hold for $\charr\kk\not=2$.
 We also have $\DD_P(a)=0$ for all $a\in\HH^0(A)$.
 Now it is not hard to recover the Gerstenhaber bracket and the rest of the BV differential on the Hochschild cohomology of $A$ using relations between the generators of $\HH^*(A)$ described in \cite{Gen1,Gen2} and the graded Leibniz rule for the Gerstenhaber bracket and the cup product.

-\begin{rema}{\rm We think that the Gerstenhaber bracket and even the BV differential on $\HH^*(A)$ can be computed in some simpler way using different tricks.
-But the aim of this example is to show that our formulas are reasonable for a direct application.} \end{rema}
+\begin{Remark}{\rm We think that the Gerstenhaber bracket and even the BV differential on $\HH^*(A)$ can be computed in some simpler way using different tricks.
+But the aim of this example is to show that our formulas are reasonable for a direct application.} \end{Remark}

+{\bf Acknowledgements.} The author is grateful to Sergey Ivanov, Maria Julia Redondo, Dmitry Kaledin, and especially to Sarah Witherspoon for productive discussions, helpful advises, and the attention to my work.